You have no items in your shopping cart.

 Jennifer Lawrence (who I loved in Winter’s Bone and The Hunger Games) reportedly uses no more than soap and a splash of water.
 Her Globes appearance showed she cleans up great (with a red dress to die for), but my favorite hobby horse is that a proper cleansing routine is the foundation of great skin.
 Which cleanser to choose when you are 20-something is an important decision because young skins can be oily and breakout prone and it’s easy to over-compensate by over-exfoliating and drying the skin out.

-In an (if I say so myself) inspired moment, it struck me that a great daytime moisturizer for 20-somethings would be Arcona Desert Mist ($32 in the shop).
+In an (if I say so myself) inspired moment, it struck me that a great daytime moisturizer for 20-somethings would be Arcona Desert Mist ($32).
 It isn’t your mother’s cold cream.
 It isn’t a cream at all but a very light gel.
 What I like about it is that provides a protective barrier for the skin, protecting it from environmental damage (you know, pollution or smoke-filled parties) while being feather light and comfortable.
 There’s balancing witch hazel and a few anti-agers to give young skin an introduction to.

 One of my favorite 20-somethings has been using Your Best Face Private Reserve ($75 for 1.7oz in the shop) since just before the holidays and reports that it is having an excellent effect on her skin.
 Private Reserve is an oil with some well-chosen antioxidants and so is helping her take preventative measures.
 It makes the skin feel so good and look so dewy that one reviewer said she’s been visited by the skin goddess.